-IVING CELEBRITIES .- A Series of Photographic Portraits, by HAULL, aid POLYBLANK price 5s. each.
+I IVING CELEBRITIES .- A Series of Photographic Portraits, by MAULL and POLYBLANK price 5s, each.
 The number for AUGUST contains

 LORD STANLEY, M.P., with Memoir.
-MAULL and POLYBLANK, 55 Grace church street, and 1874 Piccadilly; and W. Kent and Co., Fleet-street.
+MAULL and POLYBLANK, 55, Gracechurch-street, and 187A Piccadilly; and W. KENT and Co., Fleet-street.

-MR. CHARLES DICKENS.-THE CRITIC executed Portrait of Mr. CHARLES DICKENS (printed on toned paper after a photograph by Herriera Watkins) accompanied by a fac simile of his autograph and a biographical sketch.
+MR. CHARLES DICKENS. -THE CRITIC M. CHARLES DICKENS. - ITTE OUTITIC of September 4th (No. 426) will contain a beautifully executed Portrait of Mr. CHARLES DICKENS (printed on toned paper after a photograph by HERBERT WATKINS) accompanied by a fac simile of his autograph and a bio-graphical sketch.
 The same number will contain a review of all his readings.
-Price 4d.; a stamped copy sent for five stamps.
+Price 4d.; a stamped copy sent for five stamps stamps.